ecr007/English-World/Phrases-Vocabulary/S.md

 Speed up: (phrasal verb) That means to increase the speed or rate of something, making it go faster.

 Slow down: This phrase is commonly used when you want someone or something to decrease its speed.
 E.g: The driver was asked to slow down in the school zone.

+Strengths: Refers to the positive attributes or advantage of a particular approach or technology.

+Stability: (noun) The state of being stable.

+Sharp fall: (noun) is a sudden or significant decline in certain area.
+E.g: The stock market experienced a sharp fall.

+Ship: (verb) to transport or send goods or items by sea, air or **land**.
+Past Tense: Shipped | Past Participle: Shipped | E.g: The company shipped its products to various locations by sea.

+Simple: (adj) not complicated and easy to understand.

+Sincere: (noun) means genuine, real, or honest.